alexserra98/alexserra98/content/posts/advml_2/index.md

 increases, yielding a significantly lower convergence rate for high-frequency components of the target function.
 This indeed reveals the so-called “spectral bias” pathology of deep neural networks.
 {{<figure align=center src="images/spectral_bias.png" caption="Figure 1.
 The learnt function -green- overlayed on the target function -blue- as the training progresses.
 The target function is a superpositionvof sinusoids equal amplitudes and randomly sampled phases source: On the Spectral Bias of Neural Networks">}}

+### Closing remarks
+We now conclude our analysis of implicit bias by revising the cornerstones enounced at the beginning of the section:
+- Capacity: What's the true complexity measure?
+We've seen that the number of parameters is usually a poor measure of the capacity of a model because we're not taking into account the implicit regularization added to the loss.
+How does the "true" complexity measure control generalization?
+- Expressive power: The set of functions that can be represented by a neural network depends in practice on the inductive bias induced by the optimization algorithm and the architecture.
+Does the implicit bias actually match the prior over the distribution that we're trying to infer?
+- Computation:  How and where does the optimization bias us?
+Under what conditions? <br>

 ## Weight initialization
 This is just a reminder to take a look to [weight initialization](https://www.deeplearning.ai/ai-notes/initialization/index.html).